If you are holidaying in Croatia visiting Trogir and/or Sibenik is a very doable option from Split.

 TIPS WHEN VISITING TROGIR AND ŠIBENIK

-Alternatively you can travel from Split to either town quite easily by bus – Sibenik is 88 kms from Split while Trogir is a mere 30 kms away.
+Alternatively if you prefer to visit independently it is easy travel from Split to either town quite easily by bus – Sibenik is 88 kms from Split while Trogir is a mere 30 kms away.

 To travel from Split to Trogir by bus click this link.
 This trip takes 30 minutes.